Neverball/neverball-docs/Curve.md

 ![curve 128 192 24 0 180](img/curve/curve7.jpg)

 It is important to note that using any of the so called “Advanced Curve Settings“ (`<s>` `<id>` `<od>` `<h>`) will double the number of lumps that you specify here.
-This is due to each lump being cut into two triangular pieces, necessary for it to work correctly in both GtkRadiant and Neverball.
+This is due to each lump being cut into two triangular pieces, necessary for it to work correctly in both Radiant and Neverball.
 Please note that when using advanced curve settings, it is possible to specify a number of lumps that is too high, resulting in a bumpy,coarse surface (due to alignment on the 1 unit grid), when what you wanted was a smooth one.
 If you find that your advanced curve/spiral/sloped curve,etc. is rougher than you wanted it to be, try a lower number of lumps – this can smooth things out.

 `curve 96 128 16 0 90 16 96 128 64` _This ends up much smoother in-game, with less lumps_